chugh22/Example-Text-to-Speech/README.md

-# Example-Text-to-Speech
+# Example-Speech-to-Text
-Example use of text to speech api
+Example use of speech to text api

 ### Code snippet
 ```java